-Ensure that everyone, no matter what their income level, has convenient and affordable choices in where they live.
+Ensure that everyone, regardless of income level, has convenient and affordable choices in where they live.
 This includes a variety of housing options and ownership types that appeal to people at any stage of life and is convenient to where they work, shop, and play.